muhtasib/git-rollback/man/git-rollback.md

      M	 README.md

     $ git rollback remote documentation_branch
-    Is the branch you are currently on the same and up-to-date with the branch 'master' you want to undo the commit from? (y/n) y
+    Is the branch you are currently on the same and up-to-date with the branch 'documentation_branch' you want to undo the commit from? (y/n) y
     You are rolling back your remote & local commit.
 You want to roll back to:
     99e8e8c08841eb5bc427ab7ce57b0e7600f1ed33
     Total 0 (delta 0), reused 0 (delta 0)